FAQs about Advanced Academic Services

 Frequently Asked Questions about AAP Services

 What is the AAP program?
-Is it the same as Level IV AAP?
+Is it the same as the full-time AAP center placement?

-AAP and Level IV AAP are not the same thing.
-Level IV AAP is one part of a continuum of Advanced Academic services provided by the Advanced Academic Program (AAP) in FCPS.
-The continuum of services consists of four AAP levels.
-Through a continuum of services (AAP Levels I, II, III, and IV), students engage in complex subject matter, preparing them for more challenging and rigorous classes as they advance in grade level.
-As students demonstrate a need for advanced learning opportunities, they may receive AAP Level I, II or III services by their homeroom teacher within their grade level classroom or in a group with our Advanced Academic Resource Teacher (AART).
+AAP and full-time AAP are not the same thing.
+Full-time AAP (previously referred to as level IV) is one part of a continuum of Advanced Academic services provided by the Advanced Academic Program (AAP) in FCPS.
+The continuum of services consists of multiple entry points.
+Through a continuum of services, students engage in complex subject matter, preparing them for more challenging and rigorous classes as they advance in grade level.
+As students demonstrate a need for advanced learning opportunities, they may receive services by their homeroom teacher within their grade level classroom or in a group with our Advanced Academic Resource Teacher (AART).
 Colvin Run Elementary School’s Advanced Academic Programs (AAP) utilize 21st century skills, Critical & Creative Thinking Strategies and experiences specifically designed to meet the unique learning profile of a broad range of advanced learners.

-Colvin Run Elementary School houses a Level IV AAP center, which accepts 3-6th grade students from Colvin Run Elementary School and Great Falls Elementary School.
-Children identified for Level IV AAP services exhibit exceptional performance capability in academic, intellectual, and creative endeavors.
-In order to meet their needs and develop to their potential, these learners require a curriculum differentiated in the depth, breadth, and pace of instruction in all four core subject areas.
+Colvin Run Elementary School houses a full-time AAP center, which accepts 3-6th grade students from Colvin Run Elementary School and Great Falls Elementary School.
+Children identified for full-time AAP services exhibit exceptional performance capability in academic, intellectual, and creative endeavors.
+To meet their needs and develop to their potential, these learners require a curriculum differentiated in the depth, breadth, and pace of instruction in all four core subject areas.
 Adaptations are made to the curriculum in order to provide an appropriate level of challenge for these learners with a strong emphasis on critical and creative thinking, problem-solving, and decision-making.
-The Level IV AAP program environment allows students to explore and express their ideas with other Level IV AAP identified peers using the AAP curriculum and supplemental resources.
-Students in the level IV are accelerated by at least one year in mathematics, however, Advanced Mathematics is available schoolwide to students outside of level IV if appropriate.
+The full-time AAP program environment allows students to explore and express their ideas with other full-time AAP identified peers using the new Benchmark language arts program and AAP supplemental resources.
+Full-time AAP students are accelerated by at least one year in mathematics, however, Advanced Mathematics is available schoolwide to students who require subject specific or part-time AAP services.

 Is it true that ALL students receive AAP services at Colvin Run?